Little Internet users can do to thwart 'Heartbleed' bug

 OpenSSL software is used on servers that host websites but not PCs or mobile devices, so even though the bug exposes passwords and other data entered on those devices to hackers, it must be fixed by website operators.

-"There is nothing users can do to fix their computers," said Mikko Hypponen, chief research officer with security software maker F-Secure.

-Representatives for Facebook Inc, Google and Yahoo Inc told Reuters that have taken steps to mitigate the impact on users.
+Representatives for Facebook Inc (FB.O), Google (GOOG.O) and Yahoo Inc (YHOO.O) told Reuters that have taken steps to mitigate the impact on users.

 Google spokeswoman Dorothy Chou told Reuters: "We fixed this bug early and Google users do not need to change their passwords."

-Ty Rogers, a spokesman for online commerce giant Amazon.com Inc, said "Amazon.com is not affected."
+Ty Rogers, a spokesman for online commerce giant Amazon.com Inc (AMZN.O), said "Amazon.com is not affected."
 He declined to elaborate.

 Kaspersky Lab's Baumgartner noted that devices besides servers could be vulnerable to attacks because they run software programs with vulnerable OpenSSL code built into them.